huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 </Tip>

 Otherwise, a variant is **identical** to the original checkpoint.
-They have exactly the same serialization format (like [Safetensors](./using_safetensors)), model structure, and weights have identical tensor shapes.
+They have exactly the same serialization format (like [Safetensors](./using_safetensors)), model structure, and weights that have identical tensor shapes.

 | **checkpoint type** | **weight name**                     | **argument for loading weights** |
 |---------------------|-------------------------------------|----------------------------------|